And don't let anybody tell you any different ...

 Just look at the timeline for Disney and Universal just since Wizarding World opened:

-Unknown opening as of this time: Tron Coaster (MK), Guardians of the Galaxy (Epcot), Marvel Land (DCA), Nintendo Land (USF/USH), Secret Life of Pets (USH)
+Unknown opening as of this time: Tron Coaster (MK), Guardians of the Galaxy (Epcot), Super Nintendo World (USH)

 In addition to these attractions at Disney and Universal, the other park chains are starting to catch on to themed rides and environments.
 We've seen the Justice League rides at Six Flags parks.
 Coasters with themed elements like Mystic Timbers at Kings Island, Cobra's Curse at Busch Gardens Tampa Bay and Verbolten at Busch Gardens Williamsburg.